IgorTo/rbf-fd/README.md

 n ... stencil size.
-polydeg ... polynomial degree. basis ... the basis functions. indeces ... a struct with indeces of stencil neighbors (idx_X) and indeces of closest stencils to every evaluation points (idx_Y_X) stencils ... a struct of already computed stencils (can be used for interpolation purposes).
+polydeg ... polynomial degree. basis ... the basis functions. indeces ... a struct with indeces of stencil neighbors (indeces.idx_X) and indeces of closest stencils to every evaluation points (indeces.idx_Y_X) stencils (optional) ... a struct of already computed stencils (can be used for interpolation purposes).
 Input [] when no precomputed stencils are available.
 ```
 ### Outputs
 ```